-- 1) LR-RaR- Redemption at Risk - 2) LR-CRaR Conditional redemption at Risk liquid assets/eligible assets falls below the prescribed threshold levels of net assets of the Scheme, the AMC shall ensure that the LR -RaR and LR-CRaR ratios are restored to 100% of the required level(s) by ensuring that the net inflows (through net subscription /accruals /maturity & sale proceeds) into the scheme are used for restoring the ratios before making any new purchases outside 'Liquid Assets / Eligible Assets' as specified in the referred circular(s). in case the ratio remains below 100% for more than 15 consecutive days, then, this information will be highlighted to Trustees till such time said ratio is not restored to 100% of the requirement on weekly basis.
+- 1) LR-RaR- Redemption at Risk - 2) LR-CRaR Conditional redemption at Risk

+It shall be ensured that the liquid assets / eligible assets are maintained to the extent of the LR RaR and LR CRaR ratios.
+In case, the exposure in such liquid assets/eligible assets falls below the prescribed threshold levels of net assets of the Scheme, the AMC shall ensure that the LR RaR and LR CRaR ratios are restored to 100% of the required level(s) by ensuring that the net inflows (through net subscription /accruals /maturity & sale proceeds) into the scheme are used for restoring the ratios before making any new purchases outside 'Liquid Assets / Eligible Assets' as specified in the referred circular(s). in case the ratio remains below 100% of the requirement for more than 15 consecutive days, then, this information will be highlighted to Trustees till such time said ratio is not restored to 100% of the requirement on weekly basis.
 Certain additional parameters such as concentration of an investor group / distributor, exit load features, taxation dynamics etc shall be monitored at scheme level.